We've Helped Over 10,000 New Yorkers Just Like You. Para llamadas en español 646-846-9346. Call (718) 524-3389 NOW for Free Advice!

-It is a long-established principle that accidental injuries that arise out of and in the course of employment are compensable through workers’ compensation, but what happens when an employee is injured while working from home?
+Accidental injuries that occur while on-the-job or as a result of one's job are compensable through workers’ compensation.
+However, what happens if you get injured while working from home?
 Do the same standards apply as if they were in the office?

 At Ajlouny Injury Law, we represent individuals who are injured on-the-job.
 The COVID-19 pandemic has forced thousands of people to work from home.
 Most people do not realize that if you are injured out of and in the course of employment, you are likely entitled to workers’ compensation benefits regardless of whether you were in the workplace or working from home.